wanxttt/SAB-Squad/Domain and Tech stack.md

 1.)
 HCSR-04 - We Have used HCSR-04 for detecting the object obstacle detetction
-if any obstacles has been found Then the robot will move slighlty backward Have some turn then move forward
+if any obstacles has been found Then the robot will move slighlty backward Have some turn then move forward.

 2.)
 Motor Driver Shield - for controlling the 4 different Motors